BaleBase/lala/1-Lesson-Plans/05-Archiving-and-Logging-Data/3/Activities/03_Log_Filtering/Unsolved/README.md

 ### Instructions

-1. Ensure that logs aare saved across reboots by checking if `journalctl` is running in persistent mode.
+1. Ensure that logs are saved across reboots by checking if `journalctl` is running in persistent mode.

    - Checking the `/etc/systemd/journald.conf` for `Storage`: